-- Sluggish staffing — If your favorite candidates are getting snatched up by other companies before you can make an offer, you’ll want to bring on a human resources specialist to help ensure you’re conducting interviews and extending offers in a timely manner.
+- Sluggish staffing — If your leading candidates are getting snatched up by other companies before you can make an offer, you’ll want to bring on a human resources specialist to help ensure you’re conducting interviews and extending offers in a timely manner.

 - Benefits enrollment — Many organizations also need assistance with benefits open enrollment, which an HR specialist can provide.
-In California, for example, HR specialists with this experience are in particularly high demand.

 How to find your best hires

-Because of the increased competition for HR gurus, strategy is key when staffing these positions.
+Because of the competition for HR gurus, strategy is key when staffing these positions.
 As you search, keep the following tips in mind:

 - Get referrals — Friends, family members, professional contacts and existing staff are valuable resources when looking for accomplished HR professionals.
 You might even offer incentives, such as gift cards or bonuses, to employees who provide referrals leading to promising new hires.

-- Keep an eye toward the future — Transformative technologies such as artificial intelligence (AI) and automation are reshaping HR as they change processes and take over routine responsibilities like scanning resumes and data entry.
+- Keep an eye toward the future — Transformative technologies such as artificial intelligence and automation are reshaping HR as they change processes and take over routine responsibilities like scanning resumes and data entry.
 You’ll need HR specialists who are tech savvy and adaptable to help you in this age of digital disruption.

 - Don’t wait for a unicorn — Keep in mind that the perfect candidate probably doesn’t exist.
-Spending time looking for someone who ticks every box could cause you to miss out on a wealth of talented individuals who would shine in your company.
+Spending time looking for someone who ticks every box could cause you to miss out on a wealth of talented individuals who would shine with your company.
 Instead, be open to providing on-the-job training to develop additional skills required for the role.